Stephano1221/webserver/README.md

 # The default filename to retrieve if the requested file is not found.
 not_found_filename = "404.html"

-# The minimum amount of time that a request will be processed for.
+# The minimum amount of time that a request will be processed for before timing out.
 # The actual processing time may be higher.
 minimum_timeout_seconds = 5